gohugoio/hugo/content/en/contribute/documentation.md

   list: never
 {{< /code-toggle >}}

-Set the `exipiryDate` to one year from the date of deprecation, and add a brief front matter comment to explain the settings.
+Set the `expiryDate` to one year from the date of deprecation, and add a brief front matter comment to explain the settings.

 Users will be able to search for the page, but the page will not appear in any list views, including section menus.